 When you’re not enjoying outdoor activities, immerse yourself in the city’s cultural scene by visiting an art museum or a crafts festival.
 The city also has a number of historical sites and local hot spots like the Portland Japanese Garden, the World Forestry Center and the Hoyt Arboretum.
 If you’re a sports fan, the city is home to three major sports teams, the NBA’s Trail Blazers, the MLS’s Timbers and the Portland Thorns FC of the National Women’s Soccer League.

 The biggest adjustment you may have to make by moving to Portland is getting used to the weather.
 The city gets a lot of rain — it averages 43 inches of rainfall a year — and the temperatures are usually much milder year round than in L.A.
 Average Portland winters are cool, cloudy and rainy, while summers are warmer and sunny — though you’ll still need a light jacket and your rain gear.

 How to move from L.A. to Portland

->

-> Getting to Portland from L.A. is pretty simple.
+Getting to Portland from L.A. is pretty simple.
 It’s a straight shot up the West Coast through California into Oregon, but it is a long, 15-hour drive.
 If you’re planning out your move and don’t want to bother with the hassle of driving a moving truck, consider U-Pack!
 When you move with us, all you have to do is pack, load and unload your belongings into the moving equipment and we’ll handle the rest.
-And with many locations across our network, we can deliver your household goods from L.A. to Portland in 2-5 business days.
+And with many locations across our network, we can deliver your household goods from L.A. to Portland quickly.
 See how much your move will cost by getting a free quote online, or call us at 844-362-5303844-594-3077 to get more details.